SaiSwaroopMishra/VSD-Physical-Design-Workshop/README.md

 ### Design tools
 The goal is to show the complete RTL2GDS flow using opensource tools.List of tools used are:
 List of Tools:
-•Yosys RTL Synthesis
+-Yosys RTL Synthesis
-•blifFanout- High fanout net (HFN) synthesis •graywolf- Placement
+-blifFanout- High fanout net (HFN) synthesis -graywolf- Placement
-•qrouter- Detailed routing
+-qrouter- Detailed routing
-•Magic- VLSI Layout tool
+-Magic- VLSI Layout tool
-•Netgen- LVS
+-Netgen- LVS
-•OpenTimer and OpenSTA- Static timing analysis tool
+-OpenTimer and OpenSTA- Static timing analysis tool

 Last but not least, Qflow is presented as a complete tool chain (using tools as Yosys and graywolf) for complete RTL2GDS flow.